Standard & Poor's Commodity Index

-The Standard & Poor's Commodity Index (SPCI) is a commodity price index that measures the price changes in a cross section of agricultural and industrial commodities with actively traded U.S. futures contracts, stretching across five sectors - Energy, Metals, Grains, Livestock, and Fibers & Softs.
-Only commodities that are consumed for industrial use are included in the index.
-Weights in the index are determined by the dollar value of Commercial Open Interest (COI) for each component commodity, and rebalanced annually each February.
+The Standard & Poor's Commodity Index (SPCI) was a commodity price index that measured the price changes in a cross section of agricultural and industrial commodities with actively traded U.S. futures contracts managed by Standard & Poor.
+The index covered five sectors - Energy, Metals, Grains, Livestock, and Fibers & Softs.
+Only commodities that are consumed for industrial use were included in the index.
+Weights in the index was determined by the dollar value of Commercial Open Interest (COI) for each component commodity, and rebalanced annually each February.

 Effective January 31, 2008 Standard & Poor's discontinued calculation and publication of the S&P Commodity Index Series.

+History

+In 2007, S&P bought 3 commodity indices from Goldman Sachs, this would become the S&P GSCI index, as part of this S&P decided to discontinue its own Standard & Poor's Commodity Index, which it did in 2008.